Sebastian-Schuetz/OPEN-SOURCE-LARGE-FORMAT-CNC-MACHINE-3D-PRINTER/README.md

 # Open-source-Large-CNC
 In this Github-Repo you can find the Documentation and CAD files for a large format CNC-machine we build with OpenBuilds parts.
+This build was also published in the OpenBuilds-Forum: https://openbuilds.com/threads/open-source-large-format-cnc-machine-and-3d-printer.13904/

 The total size of the machine is roughly:
 -	X: 172 cm